ga-wdi-curriculum/js-scope/closures.md

 ## What are Closures?

+**In real life:** "Closure" is the process of closing something and sealing it up, like a box or a container.

+Dip a bottle in the ocean, let the water flow in, close the bottle, then drive over to a freshwater lake and -- leaving it sealed -- drop the bottle in the lake.
+Even though the water outside the bottle has changed, the water inside the bottle is still the same.

+**In Javascript:** Functions have closure.

-Closure is the property of function such that it can access variables in the same scope, i.e. scope chain, it was declared in.
-Even when that function is operating outside of that scope.
+Closure is the property of a function such that it can access variables in the same scope it was declared in.

-A function is called a "closure" because it "closes around" some variables and functions.
-It's like an envelope containing variables and functions.
-When you send that envelope around, it still contains all the same variables and functions.
+Regardless of where you *call* a function, it will always have access to the same variables and other functions it did when you first *declared* it.

-All functions in JS are closures.
-Effectively, this means:
+All functions in Javascript are closures.
+This has four key implications...
   1. We can pass functions around by putting them in variables or referencing them by name.
   2. Functions can be passed in as arguments to other functions.
   3. Functions can return other functions.
   4. No matter how they are passed around, a function 'remembers' the variables in scope at the time of it's definition.

-### Exercise: Turn & Talk

-Where have we seen examples of 1-3 (even possibly 4) in practice already?

 ## Storing Functions

-We've already seen that we can store functions in variables:
+We've already seen that we can store functions in variables...

 ```js
 var sayHello = function() {